 "I did not discover the loan fee, $720 until I received my deposit of the loan into my account," one LendingTree customer complained in an online review:

 "Immediately I called to inquire about the disclosure of the loan.
 The representative even had trouble guiding me to the location of the costs in the documents.
 She even acknowledged that the information may have moved or the documents may have changed.
 I borrowed $18,000.
 The loan origination cost was $720.
 So my loan was actually $17,280."

 Another customer complaint submitted tells of lenders quoted amounts not matching up with reality.

 "After looking at all the offers and then sitting down and doing the real math, every single offer I received would have cost far more in the end than what they said," the customer says.
 "When I confronted them with this, all I got were excuses."

-Nearly all online reviews of LendingTree come with warnings about giving the company your name and number.
+Many online reviews of LendingTree come with warnings about giving the company your name and number.
 These are accompanied by horror stories of customers barely finishing hitting 'submit' when their phones and inboxes are inundated with an endless barrage of offers from lenders.

-This where the aforementioned stampede comes in.
+This is where the aforementioned stampede comes in.

 Consider this horror story from Dean of Alexandria, Virginia:

 "Opened an account several weeks ago to simply look at what mortgage lenders and rates were.
 I have now been inundated and harassed with multiple calls and emails daily for several weeks.
 I have received multiple phone calls from the same mortgage company but different lenders ...
 Furthermore, my information has probably been sold multiple times to various lists for further harassment by less-than-scrupulous lenders."